Informo/specs/content/information-distribution/node.md

 {{% notice note %}}
-If the server discovery leads to a final `IGNORE` instruction (as specified in the link above), then client implementations **must** use the node's server name as the FQDN the node can be reached at.
+If the server discovery leads to a final `IGNORE` instruction (as specified in the link above), then client implementations **must** use the node's server name as the host name the node can be reached at.
 {{% /notice %}}

-In the event of an entry node that's currently being used becoming unreachable, clients implementations **should** use the map generated from the room aliases list to provide its user(s) with alternative entry nodes and aliases to use.
+In the event of an entry node that's currently being used becoming unreachable, clients implementations **should** use their list of nodes (either hardcoded by the implementor or computed from the list of users in the federation) to provide its user(s) with alternative entry nodes to use.
-Client implementations **can** use received pings in order to filter out the inactive nodes from this list.

-### Joining a federation
+#### Joining a federation

+Client implementations **must** provide users with the room ID of at least one federation, and allow users to input custom values for the room ID of the federation to join.

+When reaching a node in order to join a federation, client implementations **must** try to retrieve the `/.well-kown/informo/info` file of the node (while following 30x redirects).
+If the file doesn't exist, or doesn't explicitly state that the node can be used as an entry node for the given federation, then client implementations **must** give up and try another node.

+Client implementations **should** store the result of the attempt at retrieving the `/.well-kown/informo/info` file of a node in a cache.

-Once both an entry node and a room alias have been selected as the one to use in order to join a federation, whether this selection originated from an explicit action by a user or, either partially or entirely, from a client implementation's inner mechanisms, client implementations **must** send a [join request](https://matrix.org/docs/spec/client_server/r0.4.0.html#post-matrix-client-r0-join-roomidoralias) to the selected node using the selected alias.
+Once both an entry node and a room ID have been selected as the one to use in order to join a federation, whether this selection originated from an explicit action by a user or, either partially or entirely, from a client implementation's inner mechanisms, client implementations **must** send a [join request](https://matrix.org/docs/spec/client_server/r0.4.0.html#post-matrix-client-r0-join-roomidoralias) to the selected node using the federation's room ID.

+In order to optimise the likelihood of success of the join request, client implementations **should** provide at least 3 nodes to join the federation through using `server_name` query parameters.
+Client implementations don't need to make sure that these nodes are entry nodes in this case.

+While connected to a node, client implementations **should** keep track of received pings in order to better filter out inactive nodes when the entry node they're currently using becomes unreachable.

 ## Other types of nodes

-Nodes that aren't entry nodes (e.g. a node with no guest access or no alias pointing towards the Matrix room) are named "relay nodes".
+Nodes that aren't entry nodes (e.g. a node with no guest access) are named "relay nodes".
 Although they cannot be used by client implementations in order to retrieve articles from the Matrix room, they are still useful as they can relay articles to other nodes that are out of reach from the articles' emitter(s).
 For example, if a node `A` can't reach a node `B` but can reach a node `C`, even if `C` isn't an entry node, `A`'s information will eventually manage to reach `B` via `C` thanks to pings.